Agent Skills: Exclude dated legacy folders like 260419-*

 • Write to feature doc Section 15 (canonical TC registry)

-1. New TCs cover all new functionality identified in triage
+1. New TCs cover all new functionality from triage

 2. TC IDs don't collide with existing ones

-Phase 4: Test Specs Dashboard Sync — Invoke /test-specs-docs
+Phase 4: Test Specs Dashboard Sync — Invoke $tdd-spec [direction=sync]

-When to run: Phase 3 produced new or updated TCs, OR docs/test-specs/ exists and may be stale.
+When to run: Phase 3 produced new/updated TCs, OR docs/specs/ exists and may be stale.

-When to skip: No test specification changes and no docs/test-specs/ directory exists.
+When to skip: No test spec changes AND no docs/specs/ directory exists.

-Direction: forward (feature docs Section 15 → docs/test-specs/ dashboard).
+Direction: forward (feature docs Section 15 → docs/specs/ dashboard).

 Updated TCs from Phase 3: {list of new/changed TC IDs}.

-• 3-way comparison: feature doc vs test-specs/ vs test code
+• 3-way comparison: feature doc vs specs/ vs test code

 • PRIORITY-INDEX.md management